Lombiq/Orchard-Content-Editors/Lombiq.ContentEditors.Samples/Readme.md

 You can start with any of these sections, they demonstrate different approaches that best fit different use-cases.

-- [`EmployeeAsyncEditorProvider`](../Lombiq.ContentEditors.Samples/Services/EmployeeAsyncEditorProvider.cs) - Example async editor provider for Employee content items.
+- [Content Item async editor provider](../Lombiq.ContentEditors.Samples/Services/EmployeeAsyncEditorProvider.cs) - Example async editor provider for Employee content items.
-- [FrontEndDemoContentItemAsyncEditorController](../Lombiq.ContentEditors.Samples/Controllers/FrontEndDemoContentItemAsyncEditorController.cs) - Example async editor displayed on the front-end instead of the Admin UI.
+- [Front-end async editor](../Lombiq.ContentEditors.Samples/Controllers/FrontEndDemoContentItemAsyncEditorController.cs) - Example async editor displayed on the front-end instead of the Admin UI.

 ## Contributing and support